MichelleLochner/ml-tutorials/README.md

 ## Deep Learning tutorial

 The tutorial on deep learning is extremely simple, just to give you an idea of how to get started.
-You need to install `tflearn`, which is a package built on `tensorflow` and can be installed with `pip3 install tflearn --user`. **Warning:** Deep learning is very slow without a GPU, don't try to do anything too complicated without one!
+You need to install `pytorch`, instructions in the notebook. **Warning:** Deep learning is very slow without a GPU, don't try to do anything too complicated without one!